Science Fiction Timeline Site

 The CoDominium rules dozens of worlds but rests on an unstable alliance back on Earth.
 The Soviet Union and the United States retain approximately their twentieth-century structures, but with a much greater level of corruption.
 The CD's military force continues to ruthlessly enforce world peace.

-In the USA, the Republican and Democratic parties have fused into the "Unity Party" which espouses the CD platform.
+In the USA, the Republican and Democratic parties have fused into the "Unity Party" (or "United Party") which espouses the CD platform; this mega-party, which controls the Presidency and Congress for decades still has a distinct Republican and Democratic "wings", although they are united when it comes to support for the CoDominium on Earth and elsewhere.
 American society has become a two-caste system: the productive, educated, and privileged "taxpayers" hand out benefits (but not real power) to the welfare-dependent "Citizens".
+Civil rights have been greatly diminished; even the right to legal counsel has been vitiated by the Thirty-first Amendment [FL 240].

 In countries other than the USA and the USSR, the CoDominium is resented but not resisted.
-It does manage to prevent the use of nuclear weapons almost completely although Bakersfield is nuked by a militant group and Seattle is held ransom by nuclear-equipped criminals.
+Citizens of these other countries do occasionally join the CD military, although they are often passed over for promotion.
+[FL 8; WWFR 66.]
+Despite this friction, the CD succeeds in almost completely preventing the use of nuclear weapons – although Bakersfield is nuked by a militant group, and Seattle is held ransom by nuclear-equipped criminals.
 [FL 230; PS 320.]
+Kinetic-energy weapons launched from orbit are used by the CD in extreme cases, presumably to suppress revolts.
+[WWPW 352.]

-The Grand Admiral of the Fleet commands from the moon and worries about the preservation of the human race and the safety of the colony worlds.
+The Grand Admiral of the Fleet commands from Luna and worries about the preservation of the human race and the safety of the colony worlds.
 Meanwhile, most Grand Senators angle to maximize their profits from the colonies.

 - the Navy: an armada of Alderson Drive space cruisers and smaller ships,